department-of-veterans-affairs/va.gov-team/user-research/Study 6/P1 notes.md

 ### Response

-- Education, Id need to check on the GI Bill benefits, Id click on that
+- Education, "Id need to check on the GI Bill benefits, Id click on that"
-- scrolled down to "view your GI bill benefits" took him to vets.gov
+- scrolled down to "view your GI bill benefits" took him to vets.gov **SUCCESS**

 *USER Got disconnected from GTM skipped to follow-up*